We take data protection seriously.

 - where our data is held by third parties (e.g. in BDZ Group servers or on cloud storage systems), personal data is only accessible by individuals who need to access to the data.

 Cookies are small pieces of computer code that may be stored on your computer, mobile or other device when you visit our website.
 Cookies do not give access to the rest of your computer.

-If you do not agree to, restrict or delete cookies, this may have a negative impact on the functionality of our website.
+However, if you do not agree to, restrict or delete cookies, this may have a negative impact on the functionality of, and availability of features on, our website.

 - Google analytics